Samsung RF28T5001SR Ice Maker Not Making Ice — Step-by-Step Guide

 Samsung RF28T5001SR Ice Maker Repair Guide

-The Samsung RF28T5001SR French Door Refrigerator features an in-freezer ice maker that commonly experiences ice production failures due to water supply issues, electrical component malfunctions, or mechanical obstructions.
-This repair addresses the most frequent causes including faulty water inlet valves, clogged water filters, defective ice maker assemblies, and control board problems.
-The ice maker system relies on precise timing cycles, proper water pressure, and consistent electrical signals to function correctly.
-This repair is considered MODERATE difficulty, requiring basic electrical testing skills and the ability to access components behind interior panels.
-Most homeowners with basic tool knowledge can complete this repair in 2-3 hours.
+The Samsung RF28T5001SR French Door Refrigerator comes equipped with an in-freezer ice maker that can run into issues with ice production.
+This is usually due to water supply problems, electrical component failures, or mechanical blockages.
+In this guide, I’ll cover the most common causes of ice maker failure, including faulty water inlet valves, clogged filters, defective ice maker assemblies, and control board issues.
+The ice maker operates on precise timing cycles, proper water pressure, and consistent electrical signals, so repairs can be moderately challenging.
+However, if you have basic tools and know-how, you can tackle this repair in about 2-3 hours.

 Symptoms